 Having received a federal grant of nearly $300,000, ASM is working to acquire and install a new computerized collections information system (CIS).
 This new system will not only improve ASM’s ability to manage its vast holdings and serve researchers, it will allow curators to share ASM’s vast and important collections with the public through an interactive website.
 The goal is to raise $200,000 to cover expenses over the next three years that cannot be paid for by the grant.

 Priority Area #4: The Clara Lee Tanner Endowed Professorship

 The vision is an endowed faculty position shared by the UA School of Anthropology (SoA) and ASM.
-The incumbent will teach through SoA, using ASM’s collections, and also conduct research and publish on the material culture of the indigenous peoples of the U.S. Southwest and northern Mexico.
-As of March 2019, the principal of the endowment fund stands at $700,000.
-The initial goal is to raise an additional $800,000, for a total principal of $1.5 million.
+The incumbent will teach through SoA, using ASM’s collections, and also conduct research and publish on the material culture of the Indigenous peoples of the U.S. Southwest and northewest Mexico.
+To date, the principal of the endowment fund stands at about $1.4M in cash and pledges.
+The goal is $3M.
 The Clara Lee Tanner Endowed Professorship was established in 2010 by Tanner’s family, in honor of her 50-year career of teaching, research, publication, and public outreach.

 Priority Area #5: Endowment Funds